mread/mread.github.com/_drafts/deployment_maturity_scale.markdown

-There's a maturity scale for automated deployment
+Here's a maturity scale for automated deployment.
+I'd like to expand it eventually to show the kind of solutions you need to put in place to achieve each one.
+Perhaps also the criteria for achieving a particular stage.

 1. deploy the latest version of all components in parallel
 2. deploy only the components that have changed in a parallel